awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 ![\[The Add a Lambda to your Greengrass Group page with Create new Lambda highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-lambdas-new-lambda.png)

 1. Choose **Author from scratch** and use the following values to create your function:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/ml-dlc-console.html)

+   For **Permissions**, keep the default setting\.
+This creates an execution role that grants basic Lambda permissions\.
+This role isn't used by AWS IoT Greengrass\.
-![\[The Author from Scratch section of the Create function page.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/ml-dlc-inference/gg-dlr-lambda-creation.png)
+![\[The Basic information section of the Create function page.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/ml-dlc-inference/gg-dlr-lambda-creation.png)

 1. Choose **Create function**\.